johnbarnes-vi/johnbarnes-vi/README.md

 ## Hello!

-I'm John Barnes, student of Computer Science at the University of Houston, where I'm focusing on Machine Learning and Artificial Intelligence.
-Before this, I earned a degree in Philosophy.
+I'm John Barnes, student of Computer Science at the University of Houston, learning Deep Learning algorithms and the frameworks used to implement them.
+Before this, I earned a degree in Philosophy, focusing on systems of formal logic.
 This blend shapes the way I approach problem-solving and think about the possibilities of technology.

 ### 🎓 Education